MalakMilhem/basic/ABOUT.md

  General info :
- I have around two year in web development as asoftware engineer.
+ I have around two year in web development as asoftware engineer. the most programming language I used is php and this is the main reason I chose it. yii2 framework is very useful framework that structure your code by the mvc design pattern and by encapsulate your data and classes .